Afghans in Pakistan

-The Pakistani government began admitting Afghans after the beginning of the Soviet–Afghan War in 1979; by the end of 2001, there were over four million of them on the Pakistani side.
+In 1979, the Pakistani government established a number of refugee camps for the Afghans after the start of the Soviet–Afghan War.
+By the end of 2001, there were over four million Afghan nationals in Pakistan.
 While some have returned to Afghanistan many decided to stay in Pakistan.

-In 2023 between 3.7 and 4.4 million Afghans were residing in Pakistan.
-Of these, some held the required documents to allow them legal residency in Pakistan.
+It was reported in 2023 that between 3.7 and 4.4 million Afghan nationals were in Pakistan.
+Of these, some had special residence permits while others had no documents.
 On 3 October 2023, Pakistan ordered that all undocumented foreigners must leave Pakistan within a month or face deportation.
-Many began leaving the country.
-As of October 2025, approximately 2.36 million Afghan citizens still remain in Pakistan according to UNHCR.
+Large number of them left Pakistan and settled in Afghanistan.
+As of June 2026, little over 1.7 million Afghan citizens remain in Pakistan according to the UNHCR.